-There are a number of socio-economic drivers that are required to interpret changes in the socio-economic values of the marine park.
-These drivers are not influenced by the marine park management plan.
-Changes in these drivers could have a bigger impact than the marine park management plan.
+There are a number of socio-economic drivers that are required to interpret changes in the socio-economic values of the marine parks.
+These drivers, which usually operate at a State, National or global scale, are not influenced by the marine park management plans.
+Changes in these drivers could have a bigger impact than the marine park management plans.
 For example, the cost of fuel for fishing vessels and changes to spatial management arrangements in fisheries influence the distribution of fishing effort.
 It will be necessary for the MER program to monitor information on socio-economic drivers.
 Potential indicators include interest rates, exchange rates, fuel prices, wage price index, sea food prices, and various qualitative measures for major developments and government regulation.